Do you want to be a better at-home Barista?

 Follow these tips and tricks for the perfect cup of coffee!
 You’ll learn how to adjust your temperature, use the right water, store beans correctly, and more.
 It’s easy with my coffee tips!

 It’s hard to believe Caleb has been primarily working from home for over 6 months now.
-Along with working from home, he’s also taken the lead on making our morning coffee.
+But, along with working from home, he’s also taken the lead in making our morning coffee.
 And, if I do say so myself, he is incredible!!

-That’s what has inspired me to write this “Be Your Own Best Barista” post, where I’ll share helpful tips that anyone who wants to be better at making their morning brew can easily apply.
+That’s what has inspired me to write this “Be Your Own Best Barista” post.
+I’ve got all of the tricks for making that perfect cup of joe.
+From brewing techniques to flavor profiles and everything in between.
+You’ll never have another bad cup of coffee again with our help!
 These are things I’ve learned over the past several years, from chatting with friends who work at coffee shops, watching Caleb, and reading about online.

 10 Tips for Being Your Own At-Home Barista

 The best part about these 10 tips is that they’re all free!
 So go ahead and bookmark this page now because there’s nothing stopping you from becoming an expert at-home barista in no time.

 1. The Method